Songonge/SQL-Projects/Spotify_Streams.md

 WHERE reason_end = 'trackdone' AND shuffle = 'true'
 ; -- This returned 51143 rows --->

-To complete this question, we write a query to return the percentage of tracks interrupted when shuffle mode was enabled.
+To complete this question, we wrote a query to return the percentage of tracks interrupted when shuffle mode was enabled.
 The query reads as follows.
 ```
 SELECT
 	CASE